Tobi-Babalola/Capstone-project/README.md

 ___
 Then, I loaded the data into into Power BI.
 With Power Query, I removed a few columns and changed data types and loaded the data.
 The next thing was visualization.
 I used area charts, a pie chart, a map visual, a table visual and a bar chart .![Screenshot 2022-07-20 235828](https://user-images.githubusercontent.com/107150582/180098037-7efee7ce-01f9-44f4-9bf7-fb5fa3b995d6.jpg)
+___
+# Findings and Recommendation
+Airplane crashes occur due to a number of reason and claim lots of lives.
+Weather conditions is a major reason for crashes.
+More attention should be paid to the weather before takeoff.
+Also, another reason for crashes is mechanical failure.
+Airplanes should be fully checked and crosschecked to avoid crashes.